s-nakashita/pydpac/README.md

 # Source code for the submitted article

-To try the ensemble variational blending DA in the Nested Lorenz system (Nakashita and Enomoto 2025, *Tellus A*, accepted), follow the steps below.
+To try the ensemble variational blending DA in the Nested Lorenz system (Nakashita and Enomoto 2025, *Tellus A*, accepted), checkout `v1.0.0` and follow the steps below.

 1. Run `model/lorenz3m.py` to create a nature run.